 How will the vet diagnose rabbit gut stasis?

 At the vet your rabbit will be given a full ‘head to toe’ examination in order to try to identify any potential causes for the gut stasis.
 In some cases, a cause is never found.
 However, as long as your bunny responds to treatment and makes a full recovery this is not a problem.
 But you will need to be very vigilant of your pet’s behaviour in case the problem recurs.

 Depending on the severity of the stasis your bunny can be treated as an outpatient, may be hospitalised and given special medications to help the motility of their guts or may even require surgery to remove a physical obstruction caused by impacted food, faecal material or even fur balls.
 A simple way to determine the severity of your pet’s condition is to take a blood sample, usually from a vein in their ear and check the glucose level within the blood.
 As the severity of the gut stasis increases so does the glucose level, which helps vets decide on the level of care your bunny requires.
 An x ray may also be taken to try and identify the presence of an obstruction or accumulation of gas.

-If it is decided that surgery is not required, typically treatment of gut stasis would include:
+If it is decided that surgery is not required, typically treatment of gut stasis in rabbits would include:

 - Medications to promote the movement of your bunny’s intestines

 - Fluids either injected under the skin or given as a drip into a vein, usually in the ear